apostrophecms/docs/docs/reference/api/pages.md

 <!-- Read more about [mode and locale parameters on single-document requests](/guide/rest-apis#locale-and-mode-in-single-document-requests). -->
 ::: note
 Query parameters will override the locale and mode present in the `_id`.
 So, if the `aposLocale=es` parameter is supplied, a `GET` request to the `_id` `###:en:published` will return the Spanish, not English, locale.
+You can also elect to use the `aposDocId` instead of the `_id` and use the query parameters to pass in the locale and mode parameters found in the `_id`.
 :::
 ### Request example